 The attribute name is the name of the residue, as used in your PDB file.
-The attribute residue Type is the type of residue, in this case, an amino acid residue.
-Finally the optional attribute atomCount allows the user to explicitly set the total number of atoms to be counted for normalizing energies.
+The attribute residue residue Type is the type of residue, in this case, an amino acid residue.
+Finally the optional attribute atom Count allows the user to explicitly set the total number of atoms to be counted for normalizing energies.
 That is, the total atom count is used in the energetic scaling procedure of dihedrals and contact energies, as described in Appendix A. This feature is useful when including many copies of a ligand in your system, since the energetic normalization should only be based on the protein, or RNA, and not the multiply-copied ligands.
-In such a scenario, the user would set atomCount to 0.
-If atomCount is not defined, SMOG 2 automatically uses the total number of atoms listed under the atomSNOG 2 automatically uses the total number of atoms listed under the atoms.com tag.
+In such a scenario, the user would set atom Count to 0.
+If atom Count is not defined, SMOG 2 automatically uses the total number of atoms listed under the <atoms> tag.

 The $\langle atoms \rangle$ tag declares all the atoms in the residue.
 Note that all the atoms within a specific residue in your PDB must be listed here.
 If the PDB and .bif are not consistent, the program will terminate with an error.
 This is the reason that the default templates differentiate between the C-terminal and non-terminal protein residues (See Chapter 3).
 Each atom has a bond type bType, a non-bond type nbType and a pair type pairType.
 The bond type attribute is used in the generation of the bonded interactions (bonds, angles, and dihedrals).
-Likewise, the non-bond type attribute is used in the generation of contact interactions (6-12, 10-12 or Gaussian interactions).
+Likewise, the non-bond type attribute is used in the generation of the non-bonded interactions.
+The pairType attribute is used in the generation of contact interactions (6-12, 10-12 or Gaussian interactions).
 In the example above, we also show the optional charge attribute, which allows the user to specify the charge of an atom within a residue.
 Using charge within an atom declaration will supersede any charge assignment based on nbType (see below).

-The <bonds> tag contains all the bonds that should be present in the residue.
-Each bond in a residue is listed under the <bond> tag.
+The <box> tag contains all the bonds that should be present in the residue.
+Each bond in a residue is listed under the <box> bond> tag.
 The atom names must match those listed in the <atoms> field.
 The bond tag also has an attribute called energyGroup that allows for one to define heterogeneous energetics in the system.
 The energy group attribute is used in conjunction with the bond types to determine the dihedral interaction.
-Using the bonds declared here, the program dynamically calculates all angles and dihedrals that can be defined for the molecule.
+Using the bonds declared here, the program dynamically identifies and calculates all angles and dihedrals that can be defined for the molecule.